-Reports: Explosion rocks downtown Nashville
+Police: Explosion in Nashville may have been “intentional”

 “There were about four cars on fire.
 I don’t know if it was so hot they just caught on fire, and the trees were all blown apart,” he said.

-Associated Press writer Thalia Beaty contributed from Brooklyn, New York.
+Associated Press writer Thalia Beaty contributed from New York.